Scheduling & Locations

 Scheduling Your Examination Appointments

-Once registered for the testing window, the candidate must either schedule the required appointment or appointments and take the exam, or request that the registration be transferred or deferred to the next testing window.
+Once registered for the testing window, the candidate must schedule the required appointment or appointments and take the exam.
+Exams may be deferred under special circumstances to the next testing window only.
+Please see the deferrals page for more information.

 Failure to schedule an appointment during the testing window will result in forfeiting your exam fee.
-You will need to complete a transfer form and pay the $125 transfer fee per part in order to register again to take the exam.
+You will need to complete a re-registration request and pay the $250 re-registration fee per part in order to register again to take the exam.

 Carefully check your ATT.
 Your first and last name, as it appears on your identification, MUST match the name the test center has on file.
 If any information is incorrect, contact AFP prior to making your appointment to test.
 A list of acceptable discrepancies can be found on the Rules/Regulations page.